H

 Exercise

 As both a sled dog and a working dog, huskies like to have many outlets for physical activity.
 Their body is built to engage in various types of exercise, and they can get bored without much to do.
 Since a bored puppy often leads to destruction, make sure to take this dog out on a walk or jog each day for no less than 30 minutes.
-However, spending at least most dogs prefer an hour.
+However, spending at least an hour would be better for most dogs.

 If you aren’t giving them enough exercise, you’ll know soon enough — the Siberian husky loves to let out a loud howl when he is unhappy.